As we head into June, we come up against one of the biggest horse racing markets meetings of the year, Royal Ascot is upon us!

 Royal Ascot is an absolutely huge meeting.
 It runs from Tuesday to Saturday and it’s packed full of top-class racing.

 Royal Ascot tickets for the grandstand, where you can enjoy Michelin stars standard fine dining, as well as a good view; are expensive and tough to come by.
-But fortunately, there are plenty of other options available outside of the grandstand and even on the heath that is enclosed inside the Ascot racecourse.
-Wherever you are though, the dress code will be very strict.
+But fortunately, there are plenty of other options available outside of the grandstand.
+The cheaper seats are on the heath that is enclosed inside the Ascot racecourse.
+Wherever you are though, the dress code will be very strict and quintessentially English!

 You may be interested to know that before and after Royal Ascot you can actually get access to the racecourse.
 Here is a video I did, which shows you how you can get access.